wp-plugins/media-custom-fields/readme.txt

 The plugin does two things.
 It enables you to create custom fields, and once created, enables you to add data to media items using those custom field.
 You can delete a custom field at any time, and choose weather you want to delete all the data you have entered using that custom field.

-if you have created a custom field named "Photgrapher Name" and have added photographers to numerous photos, then subsequently delete the "Photographer Name" custom field, by default, your data will not be deleted with it.
+if you have created a custom field named "Photographer Name" and have added photographers to numerous photos, then subsequently delete the "Photographer Name" custom field, by default, your data will not be deleted with it.
 Each photo will still have the correct photographer assigned to it, however, you will not be able to modify this information until you recreate the "Photographer Name" custom field.

 When deleting a custom field you can choose to delete all the data associated with that field.
 In this case, each photographer you added to an image will be removed and will no longer be accessible in any way, even if you recreate the same field.